williamrogerschi/u4_python_challenges/README.md

-# SEIR 0508 Python Challenges II
+# SEIR 0911 Python Challenges II

-Before we get into Django and Database Management tomorrow, lets continue practicing with this wonderful language known as Python
+Before we get into Django and Database Management, lets continue practicing with this wonderful language known as Python

 Perform all tasks by running the Main.py file in your terminal